 The primary tenet for an organic lawn care program is to work with nature rather than against it.
-A organic lawn care strategy reduces the pollution sent into the atmosphere, the waste placed into landfills, and the amount of inorganic chemicals used that disturb the natural order of life in your lawn.
+An organic lawn care strategy reduces the pollution sent into the atmosphere, the nutrient run-off into waterways, the waste placed into landfills, and the amount of inorganic chemicals used that disturb the natural order of life in your soil.
 By building healthy soil many of the problems with your lawn can be solved.

 Improve and Feed the Soil

-An organic slow-release fertilizer like Milorganite feeds your lawn for up to 8-10 weeks, and releases nutrients naturally in a slow and consistent flow of nutrition.
-Milorganite also adds organic matter which feeds microorganisms in the soil, improving the foundation upon which plants grow.
+An organic based slow-release fertilizer like Milorganite feeds your lawn for up to 10 weeks, and releases nutrients naturally in a slow and consistent flow of nutrition.
+Milorganite also adds organic matter which promotes healthy soil and in turn, improves the soils ability to grow plants.

 Topdress with Compost